Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves

 \section{Methods}

-An atomic orbital of the form $\phi(\bm{r}) = \chi_{l\zeta}(r) {Y}_{lm}(\hat{r})$ has all its flexibility in the radial part.
-The task of building a set of basis functions boils down to choosing (1) a proper parametrization of $\chi$ and (2) a suitable optimization problem to determine these parameters.
+\MC{ An atomic orbital of the form $\phi(\bm{r}) = \chi_{l\zeta}(r) {Y}_{lm}(\hat{r})$ has all its flexibility in the radial part, in which the $\chi_{l\zeta}(r)$ and $Y_{lm}(\hat{r})$ stand for the radial and angular parts, respectively. $l$ denotes angular momentum, $\zeta$ distinguishes different radial functions, $Y_{lm}(\hat{r})$ is the spherical harmonics and $m$ is the magnetic quantum number.
+Constructing a basis set boils down to selecting a suitable parametrization for $\chi$ and defining an appropriate optimization problem to determine these parameters. }